Tuesday Club (Bangladesh)

 The Tuesday Club is an informal group of foreign diplomats based in Dhaka, Bangladesh.
-The group comprises the United States, Canada, UK, Australia, EU, and Japan.
+Its membership includes the ambassadors and high commissioners of Australia, Canada, Denmark, France, Germany, Italy, Japan, the Netherlands, Norway, South Korea, Sweden, Switzerland, the United Kingdom, and the United States, along with the Ambassador of the European Commission and the United Nations Resident Coordinator.
 All the nations in the Tuesday Club are major donor nations to the People's Republic of Bangladesh.